Vignettes of the Middle Ages

 Dmitri stood to say goodnight, enfolding the scripture book in his arms.
 “Sleep well everyone…see you all in the morning.”

-For the remainder of the evening, Andrew was determined not to think about giving up being a priest or building more churches.
-He wanted to sleep so he could rise early and prepare for worship.
-However, tossing and turning, he could not sleep, and then just after he had fallen asleep he was awakened by snoring.
 He and his brothers shared sleeping quarters, each with their own bedding in a large room.
-It had been a meeting room and library for the priests, which they had converted to house the crew while they built the church.
-A shelf of books still remained beside the window with a bench below for sitting while reading with the aid of daylight.
+It had been a meeting room and library for the priests, which they converted to house the masons while they built the church.
+A shelf of books still remained beside the window with a bench below the window for sitting while reading with the aid of daylight.
 To move further away from the snorer, Andrew got up to sit on the bench, tucked his pillow behind his back and pulled his feet up to lay back while looking out at the starlit sky.
-Dmitri’s words came to mind, Ask God what he would have you do…

 Andrew hesitated, wrestling and resisting like a rebel.
 He tried to make himself numb to thoughts.
 Tried to sleep.
 Curling up in his blanket, he dozed and then startled awake after almost falling off the bench.
 He stumbled back to his soft, thickly padded mat and went back to sleep just before daylight.